 A Meeting With Your Writing: How it works

-A Meeting With Your Writing is a guided practice, a container to do your own writing.
-During the academic year, the Meeting helps you protect time for writing in the face of multiple demands on your time.
+A Meeting With Your Writing is a guided co-writing practice, and a container to do your own writing.
+During the academic year, the Meeting helps you protect time for writing in the face of multiple demands.
 During the long summer break or your sabbatical, it adds just enough structure to your week.

 It doesn’t matter what language you write in.
 It doesn’t matter what you are writing about.
 It doesn’t matter what career stage you are or what kind of position you have or what kind of institution you work at.

 You join a Zoom meeting.
 There is a short opening exercise.
-You hang up and write for a full 90 minutes.
-You call back in and we finish with a short closing exercise and share some small victories.
+You write for a full 90 minutes.
+We meet back and finish with a short closing exercise and share some small victories as a community.

 When do we meet?